summary

 • Inside details: Always pair with <details> as its first child

-• Descriptive labels: Provide clear, concise labels that describe what will be revealed
+• Descriptive labels: Clear, concise text that describes what will be revealed

 • Question text: FAQ patterns with questions as summary content